How can I help you?

 import 'zone.js';

-The Syncfusion Angular Grid component allows you to customize the appearance of grid columns in your exported PDF documents.
-This feature empowers you to tailor specific column attributes such as field, header text, and text alignment, ensuring that your exported PDFs align perfectly with your design and reporting requirements.
+The Syncfusion® Angular Grid component provides the ability to customize the appearance of grid columns in exported PDF documents.
+This feature enables tailoring specific column attributes such as field, header text, and text alignment, ensuring that exported PDFs align perfectly with design and reporting requirements.

-To customize the grid columns, you can follow these steps:
+To customize the grid columns, follow these steps:

 -